jamesaoverton/obo-tutorial/docs/ontology-development.md

 Before you submit a new term, please search [OntoBee](http://www.ontobee.org) or [BioPortal](http://bioportal.bioontology.org) for the term you want and its synonyms.
 An OBO ontology might already include the term you want under a different name.
 Check the [OBO home page](http://obofoundry.org) to find appropriate ontologies.

-If you find a term that's close enough, but would like additions or changes made to it, please submit a new ticket to the ontology project's issue tracker and be sure to include:
+If you find a term that's close, but would like additions or changes made to it, please submit a new ticket to the ontology project's issue tracker and be sure to include:

 1. the name of the term in the title of the ticket
 2. the [IRI](https://en.wikipedia.org/wiki/Internationalized_resource_identifier) that identifies the term (something like `http://purl.obolibrary.org/obo/OBI_0000070`)